Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseLongTermRetentionBackup.md

 ```

 ### -LocationName
-The location the backups are in.
+The location of the backups' source server.

 ```yaml
 Type: String